 FOX has almost the same footage with the Greece riots.

-There's always a very logic explanation for market movement and how we all could have seen this thing coming from miles away.
+There's always a very logical explanation for market movement and how we all could have seen this thing coming from miles away.
 This is not from May 6th, but a few days later when the markets were still digesting the flash crash.

 A not-so-happy trader.